Delaware Passes First-Ever Anti-Stroad Law

 Representative Osienski and Senator Hansen

 Representative Osienski and Senator Hansen were the prime sponsors of the Everyone Gets Home Act in the Delaware House of Representatives and Delaware Senate, respectively.
-Without their tenacious support and credibility during the complicated negotiations with multiple stakeholders, House Substitute 1 for House Bill 247 with Senate Amendment 1 would not now be on its way to Governor Carney’s desk.
+Without their tenacious support and credibility during the complicated negotiations with multiple stakeholders, the Everyone Gets Home Act would not have survived its 368 day journey between when it was first introduced and when it was finally passed.

 Moving Forward